strongbox/strongbox-docs/docs/developer-guide/building-strongbox-against-strongbox.md

-# General
-We like our dog food and we try it all the time! :)
+We like our dog food and we try it all the time! :smiley:

-There will be many cases where you need to test things against either a full-blown Strongbox (via `strongbox-distribution` produced by the `strongbox-assembly`), or the `strongbox-web-core`.
+There will be many cases where you need to test things against either a full-blown Strongbox (via `strongbox-distribution`), or the `strongbox-web-core`.
 The following article shows you how to do so.

-# Pre-requisites
+## Pre-requisites

 You will need to use the following Maven settings file (that we've called `settings-strongbox-localhost` and placed under `~/.m2/settings-strongbox-localhost`):